RunhangShu/RunhangWebsite/content/en-about.md

 and keep CRITICIZing.

 \
-  Here, I will write more R code for data visualization and omics data analysis.
+  Here, I will log my thoughts on general science and my research field.
+The website will witness my personal progress and development in the research philosophy as well as life philosophy.

 \
 \